 4. Place on a baking pan lined with parchment paper.
 Let sit in the refrigerator for 30 minutes.

-If you’re not feeling the whiskey or bourbon, simply omit it.
+If you’re not feeling the whiskey or bourbon, simply omit it or use coffee.
 The recipe will just taste just as fab, I promise.

 You can also use gingersnap cookies if you didn’t make a gingerbread house this year.
 Personally, I’m a huge fan of everything gingersnap.
 (Gingersnap cheesecake cookies, anyone?)

-For the record, I tried out this recipe twice.
-Once with butter – shown here – and once without.
+For the record, I tried out this recipe twice — once with butter and once without.
 I’d definitely recommend skipping the butter; it hardens up better this way.